artainmo/DevOps/cloud/README.md

 Amazon S3 stores files/objects into directories/buckets.
 Buckets must have a globally unique name and is defined at the region level.<br>
 What we call objects are files who have a key.
 This key is the path of the file.
 The object value is the content of file body which can be everything you want but has a size limit of 5TB, if larger than that you must use 'multi-part upload'.

 S3 bucket policies are used for S3 security.
-They are JSON based and can be used to grant public access to the bucket, force object encryption, or to grant access to another account (Cross Account).<br>
+They are JSON based and can be used to grant public access to the bucket, force object encryption, or to grant access to another account (Cross Account).

+Versioning files in S3 enables for example updating of static websites.
+It protects against unintended deletes or faulty additions by being able to restore previous versions.

+Cross-region replication (CRR) and same-region replication (SRR), as the name implies is related to S3 replication through a different or the same region.
+S3 replication synchronizes buckets.
+Thus it duplicates a bucket and then updates it if new version of initial bucket is created.

+S3 has different storage classes.
+What differentiates them is that the more expensive ones return your stored data faster and/or more often.<br>
+It is possible to move between them manually or using S3 Lifecycle configurations.<br>
+Durability indicates how often data is lost and is similar between storage classes.
+Availability indicates how readily available a service is which in AWS usually is 99.99%.<br>
+The Standard storage class is general purpose.<br>
+The Infrequent Access storage class is for data that is less frequently accessed but when needed requires rapid access.
+It is cheaper than Standard storage class.<br>
+The Glacier storage class is low cost and meant for archiving/backup.
+You pay for storage and object retrieval.
+It has the 'Instant Retrieval' option and 'Flexible Retrieval' option with different retrieval time options of 5min to 12hours.<br>
+The last storage class is Intelligent-Tiering which allows you to automatically move between storage classes based on usage.

+Server-side encryption means that the uploaded file/object on S3 will get encrypted automatically by the server.
+Client-side encryption is when the user encrypts the file/object before uploading it.
+Both exist on AWS but by default server-side encryption is always on.

+IAM Access Analyzer is a monitoring feature to ensure that only intended people have access to S3 buckets.
+It works by analyzing the various related policies.
+It will indicate what buckets are publicly available or shared with whom.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>